The state of Linux security

-The year 2016 had an impact on the world.
-Both from a real life perspective, as digitally.
+The last years had a great impact on the world.
+Both from a real-life perspective, as digitally.
 Some people found their personal details leaked on the internet, others found their software being backdoored.
-Let’s have a look back on what happened this year regarding Linux security.
+Let’s have a look back on what happened lately and what we can expect regarding Linux security.

 Why this report?